HRM Advisory Notice

 eForms: Which ones are available?

-Last month we announced the availability of 30 Ministry of Transportation eForms (15 English and 15 French) to automate the completion of forms from your EMR instead of faxing to reduce your administrative burden.
+There are 30 Ministry of Transportation eForms (15 English and 15 French) now available to automate the completion of forms from your EMR instead of faxing to reduce your administrative burden.
 YMS EMR users can access eForms today.
 Ask your EMR vendor about the timing of eForms for your EMR. eForms integration with Health Report Manager (HRM®) so you can receive completed forms into patients’ charts in your EMR is coming this year.
 Find out more by contacting us at

 How to Handle PDF Reports from Hospitals

 OMD has created handy Quick References for Accuro® EMR, OSCAR and TELUS PS Suite users on how to handle PDF reports.
 More hospitals are switching from sending text-based to PDF reports in HRM.
 To quickly find the information you need from the reports, the Quick References show you how to make the reports searchable in your EMR.

 Find out how to get COVID-19 vaccination data for your patients.
 Depending on your practice model, you can access some data through Health Report Manager (HRM®) reports and Ontario Health’s eReports.
 Historical reports (before May 18, 2021) for your patients will be available from HRM by the end of September 2021.
 HRM users will be notified when HRM begins to deliver reports.
 Watch this space for webinars that will show you how to manage the extra reports.
 OMD is always available to help you with HRM reports.
 Contact us at firstname.lastname@example.org.

 Are You Moving?
 HRM Needs to Know Where You Are!